rppicomidi/usb_midi_host/README.md

 `libraries/Adafruit_TinyUSB/src/arduino/ports/rp2040/tusb_config_rp2040.h`.
 Sadly, any changes you make to the config file will disappear if you update `Adafruit_TinyUSB_Library`.

+To make configuring parameters specific to the USB MIDI Host a bit simpler for Arduino IDE users, see the function `tuh_midih_define_limits()`.

 ## Size of the Enumeration Buffer
 When the USB Host driver tries to enumerate a device, it reads the USB descriptors into a byte buffer.
 By default, that buffer is 256 bytes